TensorSpeech/TensorFlowTTS/examples/tacotron2/README.md

 You also can download my extracted durations at 40k steps at [link](https://drive.google.com/drive/u/1/folders/1kaPXRdLg9gZrll9KtvH3-feOBMM8sn3_?usp=drive_open).

+Remember to check whether your checkpoint has been trained with standardized features, and therefore your inputs should be correctly preprocessed.

-## Finetune Tacotron 2 with ljspeech pretrained on other languages
+## Finetune Tacotron 2 with LJSpeech pretrained on other languages

 Here is an example on how to use pretrained LJSpeech models to train on other languages.
 This does not guarantee a better model or faster convergence in all cases, but it will improve if there is a correlation between target language and pretrained language.
 The only thing you need to do before finetuning on other languages is redefine embedding layers.
 You can do it with the following code: